-(each a "Fund" and collectively the "Funds")
+(the "Fund")

-This Statement of Additional Information ("SAI") sets forth information that may be of interest to investors but that is not necessarily included in the Funds' Prospectus dated November 29, 2019, as amended from time to time.
-This Statement of Additional Information should be read in conjunction with the applicable Prospectus.
-With respect to the Domini Impact Equity Fund, Domini Impact International Equity Fund, and Domini Impact Bond Fund, this SAI incorporates by reference the financial statements for the fiscal year ended July 31, 2019 included in the most recent Annual Report to Shareholders relating to the Funds and the financial statements for the fiscal period ended January 31, 2019 included in the most recent Semi-Annual Report to Shareholders relating to the Funds.
-An investor may obtain copies of the Funds' Prospectuses, Annual Report to Shareholders and Semi-Annual Report to Shareholders without charge from Domini Impact Investments by calling 1-800-582-6757 or online at www.domini.com/funddocuments.
+This Statement of Additional Information ("SAI") sets forth information that may be of interest to investors but that is not necessarily included in the Fund's Prospectus dated January 31, 2020, as amended from time to time.
+This Statement of Additional Information should be read in conjunction with the Prospectus.
+An investor may obtain copies of the Fund's Prospectuses, Annual Report to Shareholders and Semi-Annual Report to Shareholders without charge from Domini Impact Investments by calling 1-800-582-6757 or online at www.domini.com/funddocuments.

 This Statement of Additional Information is NOT a prospectus and is authorized for distribution to prospective investors only if preceded or accompanied by an effective prospectus and should be read only in conjunction with such prospectus.
-References in this Statement of Additional Information to the "Prospectus" are to the current Prospectus of the Funds, as amended or supplemented from time to time.
+References in this Statement of Additional Information to the "Prospectus" are to the current Prospectus of the Fund, as amended or supplemented from time to time.